Marukailash/Tisting-demo/README.md

 # Tisting-demo
-Tish is my frist project repository
+This is my frist project repository